-PSA Under 2.6 ng/mL – (optimal range) Standard reference range is up to 4, but if your level is persistently 2.6 or above, have a blood test to measure the percentage of free vs. bound PSA and a digital rectal exam to help rule out prostate cancer.
+- PSA Under 2.6 ng/mL – (optimal range) Standard reference range is up to 4, but if your level is persistently 2.6 or above, have a blood test to measure the percentage of free vs. bound PSA and a digital rectal exam to help rule out prostate cancer.
 Do not rely on this result alone.
 Please seek other advice before beginning aggressive treatment on the prostate.
 There are many effective non-invasive methods in which to treat prostate issues.
 Please also don’t wait for symptoms to become present before you make choice for the health of your prostate.
 T here is something that I recommend over and over and that is Wobenzym.
 It is extremely effective to remove the inflammation that cause prostatitis, inflammation of the prostate gland.
-This can cause many issues like difficult urinating, getting up several times during the night to urinate, etc. Please schedule an appointment with our holistic doctor in Dallas or a knowledgeable integrative physician that can help you manage this issue.
+This can cause many issues like difficult urinating, getting up several times during the night to urinate, etc. Please schedule an appointment with our holistic doctor in Huntington or a knowledgeable integrative physician that can help you manage this issue.
 I am available to help if you have any questions!

 - DHEA 400-560 mcg/dL – (optimal range) For older men, standard DHEA ranges are very low.
 It is important for men without prostate cancer to restore them to the youthful range (400-560).